Bare Trees

 Bare Trees is the sixth studio album by British-American rock band Fleetwood Mac, released in March 1972.
 It was their last album to feature Danny Kirwan, who was fired during the album's supporting tour.
+The album peaked at number 70 on the US Billboard 200 chart dated 3 June 1972.

-In the wake of the band's success in the mid-1970s, Bare Trees peaked at number 70 on US Billboard 200 chart.
-The album was certified platinum by the Recording Industry Association of America (RIAA) in 1988.
+In the wake of the band's later success with the Buckingham/Nicks line-up in the mid-1970s, Bare Trees returned to the US Billboard 200 chart at number 182 dated 6 September 1975.
+The album was certified platinum by the Recording Industry Association of America (RIAA) on 9 February 1988.

-Mick Fleetwood was particularly impressed with Kirwan's contributions to the album.
-"Danny had the chops with layering techniques, and the ability to know what's right and wrong in the studio," he said.
+Mick Fleetwood was particularly impressed with Kirwan's contributions to the album, saying that "Danny had the chops with layering techniques, and the ability to know what's right and wrong in the studio".

-Track notes
+Background

 "Child of Mine" alludes to Kirwan's biological father not having been part of his life (Kirwan was his stepfather's surname).
 "The Ghost" was later re-recorded by Bob Welch for His Fleetwood Mac Years and Beyond, Vol. 2 in 2006, but this version was only available on the digital edition.
-"Homeward Bound" alludes to Christine McVie's dislike of flying and touring, also alluded to in her 1997 song "Temporary One".
-"Sunny Side of Heaven" was an instrumental, which was later performed with Lindsey Buckingham on guitar for some shows in the mid-1970s.
+The flute noises on "The Ghost" were triggered from a mellotron played by Christine McVie.
+"Homeward Bound" alludes to Christine McVie's road weariness and desire "for a proper night's rest in her own bed", according to Fleetwood.
+"Sunny Side of Heaven" is an instrumental, which was later performed with Lindsey Buckingham on guitar for some shows in the mid-1970s.